bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 where :math:`L` is the number of coupling-squeeze-coupling blocks.
-At each iteration, the spatial resolution is reduced by half in each dimension and the number of hidden layer channels in the :math:`s` and :math:`t` ResNet is doubled.
+At each iteration, the spatial resolution is reduced by half in each dimension and the number of hidden layer channels in the :math:`s` and :math:`t` Resnet is doubled.

 The factored out variables are concatenated out to generate the final latent